Hiking the Havasupai Trail to Havasu Falls in Arizona: How to Get Permits?

 What is the Best Strategy to Book Havasupai Permits?

-The best advice I can give is to not have specific dates in mind.
-Rather, you should have a range of about 2-3 weeks that you’d be okay with going because specific dates are never a guarantee.
-In both of my experiences, I never got the exact dates I wanted.
+The best advice I can give is to enter the advanced lottery and not have specific dates in mind—especially holidays or long weekends.
+Rather, it’s best to have a range of about 2-3 weeks that you’d be okay with, because specific dates, especially holidays, are never a guarantee.
+In all of my experiences, I never got the exact dates I wanted.

-In my experience, it has always been a struggle to get permits for our entire group, but there is little tricks that may help.
-You can try booking individually rather than as a big group, use a phone instead of a desktop, and try using different browsers.
+This is all to say that it has always been a struggle to get Havasupai permits—especially for a big group.
+However, there are little tricks that may help, including booking individually rather than as a big group, using a phone instead of a desktop, and trying different browsers.

 With all this in mind, the experience will likely be different for everyone.